duythai3/ubuntu/ls.md

 1. Send me through email the list of files and folders in your home directory\
 Tip: use cat to show the content of a file, copy it by using mouse, and then pass it to email
-2. Tell me how big the .zshrc file is in bytes
+2. Tell me how big the .bashrc file is in bytes
-3. Tell me how big the .zshrc file is in human readable format
+3. Tell me how big the .bashrc file is in human readable format
 4. Tell me when the /etc/hostname file was last modified
 5. Send me the content of /etc/hostname.
 Can you guest what it is?
 6. Tell me what the command below does: